 (1) We plan operations, change, leadership, anything, with intended consequences in mind.
 These are often translated into KPIs, milestones, and ‘deliverables’.
 This language is so contaminated that I always try to stir the conversation towards a plain English ‘so what do you want to see by March?, what do we want to see by mid summer?, what do we want to see before Christmas?.
 Most people relate better to live events and personal calendars.
 People remember Christmas not Key Performance Indicator 4.1.1

 These three sisters, intended, unintended and extended, always travel together.
 But often people are partially blind, focused as they may haven been asked to be on a ‘measurable’ and pre-ordered wish list.
-We are nor manegerially well educated do welcome the un-planned, the emergent, the unexpected.
+We are not managerially well educated to welcome the unplanned, the emergent, the unexpected.
 We respond with either panic or ignorance.
 It’s a crisis or an anecdote.